loosenthedark/brew-barberista-landing-page/README.md

     - There is a full-width nav bar fixed to the top of the viewport on all device sizes
     - The site's core navigation menu is hidden off-canvas initially to create a spacious feel across the landing area, where the user is greeted by the Brew Barberista `.navbar-logo` on the left-hand side and a `.navbar-toggler` button (aka 'hamburger icon') to the right (see screenshots above)
     - This logo is a modified version of the one featured in the nav bar of [the business's existing website](http://brewbarberista.ie/)
     - The ['space cadet' dark blue and 'old gold' colours that make up this logo](http://brewbarberista.ie/resources/Circular%20logo.jpg) directly inform this project's primary palette.
-A lighter shade of 'cyan process' blue [(featured throughout the current site's `footer`, for instance)](https://loosenthedark.github.io/brew-barberista#contact) is taken directly from [the premises' brightly-painted shopfront](https://www.facebook.com/photo/?fbid=190590879506085&set=a.190590812839425).
+A lighter shade of 'queen blue' [(featured throughout the current site's `footer`, for instance)](https://loosenthedark.github.io/brew-barberista#contact) is taken directly from [the premises' brightly-painted shopfront](https://www.facebook.com/photo/?fbid=190590879506085&set=a.190590812839425).
   </details>

   - ##### (Off-Canvas) Navigation Menu: